mui/mui-x/docs/data/data-grid/server-side-data/index.md

 :::

-## Overview
+### Overview

-The Data Grid already supports server-side data fetching.
-In order to make it more powerful and simple to use, we provide a data source interface that you can implement with your existing data fetching logic.
+The Data Grid already supports manual server-side data fetching for features like sorting, filtering, etc. In order to make it more powerful and simple to use, we provide a data source interface that you can implement with your existing data fetching logic.

-The datasource will work with all the major data grid features which require server-side data fetching out , such as sorting, filtering, pagination, and grouping.
+The datasource will work with all the major data grid features which require server-side data fetching such as sorting, filtering, pagination, grouping, etc.

-## Working
+### Usage

 The data grid server-side data source has an initial set of required methods that you need to implement.
-The data grid will call these methods when it needs to fetch data.
+The data grid will call these methods internally when the data is required for a specific page.

 ```tsx
 interface DataSource {